PrzemyslawSwierzewski/Tarot_Cloud_Azure_Infrastructure_with_Terraform/README.md

 # tarot-cloud
-Terraform scripts to deploy cloud infrastructure for a tarot web application.Infrastructure-as-Code for hosting a tarot-themed web app with Terraform.
+Terraform scripts to deploy cloud infrastructure for a tarot web application.
+<br>Infrastructure-as-Code for hosting a tarot-themed web app with Terraform.